threekeytherapy/threekeytherapy.com/_projects/about.md

 I have a background in political science and 10 years of experience in helping governments become more open and collaborative - as an executive, coordinator and facilitator in public software and public procurement projects.

-Whether it's individual therapy, group workshops, or institutional reform, I work to open up spaces for vulnerable exchange, mutual understanding and compassion, and better thus collaboration.
+Whether it's individual therapy, group workshops, or institutional reform, I work to open up spaces for vulnerable exchange, enable mutual understanding and compassion, and thus better collaboration.

 I have a Belgian passport, grew up across Asia, and speak English, Dutch, Spanish & some French.